 To ease installation of the seal, lubricate the shaft and O-rings with a very small amount of light lubricating oil.
 See Figure 5 for seal part identification.

 Figure 5.
 Seal Assembly

-temperatures above 160°F (71°C).
+This seal is not designed for operation at temperatures above 160°F (71°C).
 Do not use at higher operating temperatures.